krishnagv198/support-wheel-of-fate-master/README.md

 Application structure is based on Controller -> Service -> Repository pattern( Spring stereotypes).
 An in-memory database is used and sample data is preloaded from 'data.sql' file in classpath on application start.

+Note : i have not used lombok as a plug-in for setters/getters .
+If you have any flexibility to use them, can you lombok (1.18.0 version).

 ### UI View
 A simple web page with Bootstrap and jQuery is used to call the REST API and display the return data.
 Spring thymeleaf is used for server-side rendering of the page.